dasiths/llm-plan-and-execute-knowledge-provider-mesh/dapr_multi_agent_actor_example/README.md

 You will see the agents collaborating to process your query, with each specialized agent handling relevant parts of the task.

+The `services/workflow-llm/LLMOrchestrator_state.json` file contains the current state of the workflow.
+You will be able to see the reasoning steps and the output from each agent there.

 ## Example Queries to Try

 - "Find information about the Ryobi One Plus 18V Drill and check which stores have it in stock."